-The personalization of such a generic model must then be done through a set of specific measurements obtained through cardiac imaging (e.g. Ultrasounds, Magnetic Resonance, Computed Tomography or Nuclear Medicine Imaging) and electrophysiology (typically the electrocardiogram or ECG).
-This is a difficult inverse problem which can be attacked through several strategies (cf. for instance [36]).
+The personalization of such a generic model must then be done through a set of specific measurements obtained through cardiac imaging (e.g. Ultrasound, Magnetic Resonance, Computed Tomography or Nuclear Medicine Imaging) as well as electrophysiology (typically the electrocardiogram or ECG).
+This is a difficult inverse problem which can be attacked through several strategies (cf. for instance [37]).
 Figure 12 shows the personalization of the model obtained through tagged MRI and specific electrophysiological measurements obtained with an endovascular procedure.